sktime/sktime/docs/source/get_involved/code_of_conduct.rst

   This includes research grants awarded directly for the benefit of the ``sktime`` project, commercial opportunities arising from or directly directed to the ``sktime`` project, and any activities that use the ``sktime`` brand as a primary branding.
-  This includes decisions made in personal roles, or roles other than ``sktime`` official roles.
+  This condition applies even if relevant decisions are made in personal roles, or roles other than ``sktime`` official roles.
 * any decisions by members of the ``sktime`` developer community, in their execution of core developer or Community Council roles.

 Examples for in-scope: